mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

   and upload using e.g. ``mpremote cp config.ini :`` command (mpremote_ tool).

   Might be a good idea to enable all verbose=yes options there for the first run.

+  Wi-Fi SSID configuration can be left blank to not configure WLAN interface, in which case script should be able to run on devices that don't have it, logging data to console if verbose=yes is enabled in ``[sensor]`` section.

 - Optional step, to actually see data the browser - upload ``webui.js.gz``, ``d3.v7.min.js.gz``, ``favicon.ico.gz`` files to the device flash as well.